Marketing

 1. Expected CTR

 For instance, you’re running Google Ads for a SaaS business targeting visitor identification software keywords.
 The page's headline is, ‘Track Website Visitors in Real-Time.’
 Your CTR will be high if users find the headline compelling and click through frequently.
-Google sees this high CTR as a positive indicator of relevance, which can boost your Quality Score.
+Google sees this high CTR as a positive indicator of relevance, which improves your Quality Score.

-However, if the ad headline was less relevant, like ‘Monitor Your Online Traffic,’ it might not grab as much attention from businesses looking for visitor identification software, resulting in a lower CTR and Quality Score.
+However, if the ad headline was less relevant, like ‘Monitor Your Online Traffic,’ it might not grab as much attention from businesses looking for visitor identification software, resulting in a lesser CTR and Quality Score.

 2. Ad Relevance

 Suppose you are running an ad for the keyword visitor identification software.
 The ad copy headline is, ‘Identify Who is Visiting Your Website.’
-This matches the search intent and provides a relevant solution to users actively searching for visitor identification.
+It matches the search intent and provides a relevant solution to users actively searching for visitor identification.

 3. Landing Page Experience